Real-space spectral simulation of quantum spin models: Application to generalized Kitaev models: Stochastic Trace Evaluation

 \section{Stochastic Trace Evaluation}

-We evaluate the expectation value of the spin correlation using a stochastic approach.
 Statistical convergence is obtained when the error bars become acceptably small.
 This information is encoded in the scaling of the standard deviation with the number of used initial random states.
-In Fig. \ref{fig:stochasticScaling}, we confirm that we obtain the expected scaling ($\sigma \propto N_\text{rd.vec.}^{-1/2}$) \cite{weise_kernel_2006}, that is our error bars can made as small as required by simply averaging over more realizations of the initial random state.
+In Fig.~\ref{fig:placeholder4}, we confirm that we obtain the expected scaling ($\sigma \propto N_\text{rd.vec.}^{-1/2}$) \cite{weise_kernel_2006}, that is our error bars can made as small as required by simply averaging over more realizations of the initial random state.
+This calculation was carried out with CPGF for a point in the phase diagram of the Kitaev-Heisenberg model with the parametrization of Ref. \cite{chaloupka_kitaev-heisenberg_2010}.